 GMO Genetically Modified Organism

 Polyethylene made from natural gas feedstocks are not made from an organism whose DNA has been modified.
-To determine whether a bio-based plastic such as polylactic acid (PLA) has been made from GMO corn, check with your supplier.
+To determine whether a bio-based plastic such as polylactic acid (PLA) has been made from a GMO crop, check with your supplier.

 HMF Heavy Metal Free